kubernetes-retired/kpng/doc/service-proxy.md

     reply directly to itself, rather than sending it back to the host network namespace for un-DNAT'ing first.

-  - Likewise, if a host-network process tries to connect to a NodePort service via `127.0.0.1` or `::1`, it is necessary to SNAT the packet, since otherwise the destination pod would think the packet came from its own `127.0.0.1`/`::1`.
-(In fact, the kernel will log a warning if you try to DNAT-but-not-SNAT a packet whose source IP is `127.0.0.1`, and it will simply refuse to DNAT-but-not-SNAT a packet whose source IP is `::1`.)
+  - Likewise, if the proxy supports localhost NodePort connections, and a host-network process tries to connect to a NodePort service via `127.0.0.1`, it is necessary to SNAT the packet, since otherwise the destination pod would think the packet came from its own `127.0.0.1`.
+(In fact, the kernel will log a warning if you try to DNAT-but-not-SNAT a packet whose source IP is `127.0.0.1`, and it will simply refuse to DNAT a packet whose source IP is `::1`.)

   - For connections where both the source and the destination are not local to the node (eg, an external client connecting to a NodePort